abathur8bit/garfield/README.md

 # Features explained
 Explanation of features.

+## Search
+Regular search, regex search.
+After doing a search, you can turn filter mode on to show only matching lines.

 ## Follow
 Follow the file.
 Best for monitoring files in real time.
 Any changes to the file will be shown, and the bottom of the file is always in view.